Grand appartement de la reine

-With the death of Louis XIV in 1715, the court moved to Vincennes and later to Paris.
+With the death of Louis XIV in 1715, the court moved to the Château de Vincennes and later to Paris.
 In 1722, Louis XV reinstalled the court at Versailles and began modifications to the château's interior.
 Among the most noteworthy of the building projects during Louis XV's reign, the redecoration of the chambre de la reine must be cited.

 To commemorate the birth of his only son and heir, Louis, in 1729, Louis XV ordered a complete redecoration of the room.
-Elements of the chambre de la reine as it had been used by Marie-Thérèse and Marie-Adélaïde de Savoie were removed and a new, more modern decor was installed.
+Elements of the chambre de la reine as it had been used by Marie-Thérèse and Marie-Adélaïde of Savoy were removed and a new, more modern decor was installed.

 During her life at Versailles, Marie Leszczynska (1703–1768) lived in the grand appartement de la reine, to which she annexed the salon de la paid to serve as a music room.
-In 1770, when the Austrian archduchess Marie Antoinette married the dauphin, later Louis XVI, she took up residence in these rooms.
+In 1770, when the Austrian archduchess Marie Antoinette married the Dauphin, later Louis XVI, she took up residence in these rooms.
 Upon Louis XVI's ascension to the throne in 1774, Marie Antoinette ordered major redecoration of the grand appartement de la reine.
 At this time, the Queen's apartment achieved the arrangement that we see today.